 6. Dritz 5111 Seam Ripper

 Dritz has over ten years of experience in making crafting products, their company motto is to create and inspire.
 It started as a family business in New York but has grown to be an iconic crafting and sewing company.
-Most products from this company are affordable and perform great for its price.
+Most products from this company are affordable and perform great for their price.

 This seam ripper sports an ergonomic design and a comfortable handle made of durable and sturdy leather rubber.
 The dimension is 7.8 x 2.9 x 0.8 inches, which is large compared to others.
 The ergonomic design and soft finger grips make it possible to work with this seam ripper for prolonged hours without causing any stress or strain on your hands.